splunk/observability-workshop/content/en/s4r/_index.md

 hidden: true
 ---

-In this workshop we willll be showing how Splunk Observability Cloud provides instant visibility of the user experience – from the perspective of the front end application to its backing services – showing off some of the most compelling product features, and differentiators of the **Splunk Observability Cloud** Suite:
+In this workshop we will be showing how Splunk Observability Cloud provides instant visibility of the user experience – from the perspective of the front end application to its backing services – showing off some of the most compelling product features, and differentiators of the **Splunk Observability Cloud** Suite:

 * Complete **end to end** trace visibility with Application Performance Monitoring (APM)
 * Real User Monitoring (RUM)